Skip to main content

 Medication Mistakes

-Medication mistakes are another vital area where patients may need the best medical malpractice lawyer in Connecticut.
+Medication mistakes are another vital area where patients may become the victim of negligence.
 These errors can have severe consequences, ranging from minor side effects to life-threatening complications.
 Prescription negligence occurs when healthcare providers fail to exercise due care in prescribing, administering, or monitoring medications.

 If you’ve been a victim of medication errors, it’s important to understand the various types of mistakes that can occur: